A secure, no-frills provider, FrootVPN offers a reliable VPN service for a very reasonable price.

 If you decide to install FrootVPN at router level, this means you’ll protect all internet-connected devices in your home, including games consoles and streaming devices such as the Amazon Fire Stick.

 There are no native apps for these kinds of devices, though, so if you’re looking for a plug and play solution you’re out of luck.
 Our top pick ExpressVPN offers a far more reliable way of streaming and gaming securely without router installation.

 FrootVPN offers several servers optimized for streaming content from popular sites such as Netflix and BBC iPlayer, but these don’t guarantee access by any means.

 In our most recent tests we were able to unblock Netflix on the dedicated US East and West servers, and excellent speeds mean you’ll have no problem streaming in HD.
-It wasn’t the same story for iPlayer, though, which was blocked – you can find our top recommendations for the service here.
+It wasn’t the same story for iPlayer, though, which was blocked on FrootVPN’s dedicated server – you can find our top recommendations for the service here.

 The good news for torrenters, however, is that P2P activity is permitted on all of FrootVPN’s servers.
 Excellent speeds and a strict zero-logs policy mean speedy, secure file sharing, too.

 FrootVPN is a secure provider that we’d wholeheartedly trust to protect our personal data.
 Encryption is via top cipher AES-256 and all of the apps can be used with the gold standard of VPN protocols, OpenVPN.

 There aren’t loads of advanced features but there is the all-important kill switch, preventing your true IP address from being leaked should the connection drop for any reason.
 This is customizable too, allowing you to specify certain websites to bypass the block.